 An arboretum is a botanical garden devoted to trees.
 As you walk around Val de la Mare reservoir you’ll notice various tree species which are clearly not native to Jersey.
 These include such fine specimens as eucalyptus, giant redwood, Korean birch and Japanese cedar.

-Val de la Mare Arboretum comprises twelve distinct tree collections:
+Val de la Mare Arboretum comprises the following tree collections:

-The Australasia Collection was seriously affected by the storms of January 2023, with several eucalyptus trees upended or otherwise damaged and a clean-up cost of around £1,500.
+The Australasian Collection was the most seriously affected by the storms of January 2023, with several trees upended or otherwise damaged and a clean-up cost of around £1,500.

-Some of the specimens survived, however, providing a reminder of the hardiness of nature in addition to that of its sheer power.
+Despite the loss of two eucalyptus and a New Zealand ribbonwood, however, most of the specimens survived, providing a reminder of the hardiness of nature in addition to that of its sheer power.

 Val de la Mare Arboretum was created by the Moores family in 1975 in memory of their son, Nigel.
 Seeds were carefully sourced from around the world and planted by the States of Jersey.
 Once the initial funding had ended, however, ongoing care of the trees suffered and the area became neglected.

 In 2021, Jersey Trees for Life entered into an agreement with Jersey Water to assume responsibility for planting, maintenance and ongoing care of these diverse and wonderful trees.

 Did you know that you can help us by volunteering; a healthy and fulfilling way to make a meaningful contribution to Jersey Trees for Life and the wider local community?

 You can also support us by signing up for an annual membership, with proceeds helping us maintain and grow throughout the year.